Public Safety Division

 - Training hospital personnel, mental health service providers, Department of Behavioral Health employees, and the Metropolitan Police Department about the legal process for and the civil rights of individuals detained for involuntary mental health treatment.

-- Providing legal advice to the Department of Behavioral Health and its subcontractors in order to promote the treatment of individuals in the least restrictive manner that is consistent with the safety of the public.
+- Providing legal advice to the Department of Behavioral Health and its subcontractors to promote the treatment of individuals in the least restrictive manner that is consistent with the safety of the public.